daviddarnes/alembic/README.md

 ## Installation

+### As a boilerplate kit

 1. Fork the repo
 2. Clone down the repo with `$ git clone git@github.com:username/reponame.git`
+3. Delete the `demo/` folder, `alembic-jekyll-theme.gemspec` and `screenshot.png` files
-3. Open the `/_config.yml` file and change details to your own project details
+4. Open the `/_config.yml` file and change details to your own project details
+5. Change the `CNAME` record to your projects' record
-4. Install GitHub Pages locally with `$ gem install github-pages`
+6. Install GitHub Pages locally with `$ gem install github-pages`
+7. Run Jekyll from inside the the root of the repo using `$ jekyll serve --watch`
+8. Begin hacking for your project

+### As a Jekyll 3.3 theme gem

+1. Install the gem with `$ gem install alembic-jekyll-theme`
+2. Download the starter `/demo` content, [quick download link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/daviddarnes/alembic/tree/master/demo)
+3. Customise said demo content to your needs
-5. Run Jekyll from inside the the root of the repo using `$ jekyll serve --watch`
+4. Run Jekyll from inside the the root of the repo using `$ jekyll serve --watch`
-6. Begin hacking for your project
+5. Begin hacking for your project

+### Boilerplate & Theme differences

+The boilerplate kit is better for more drastic hacking and changes, a project that's quite different to any other and needs a lot of custom work done.
+Additionally, you'll only be able to use this method if you want to host it on GitHub Pages, as themes can't be submitted so [this one hasn't been approved](https://pages.github.com/themes/)... yet.

+Using the theme will allow you to receive updates made and will be more programmatic.
+To make your own changes you'll need to overwrite the files with your own.
+For example: If I want to change the colours of my site I'll need to copy the [`_colors.scss`](https://github.com/daviddarnes/alembic/blob/master/_sass/_colors.scss) file and create my own in `_sass/colors.scss` with my own changes.
+This is the same for all files within the theme, which means your own project will be more lean than if you were to use the boilerplate.

 ## Configuration

 There's a number of settings you'll need to change before you can start hacking away at files.
 Here's a run down of what you'll need to change:

-### Gem settings
+### Gem dependency settings
 `twitter`, `author` and `social` values will need to be changed to the projects' social information or removed.
 Look for the `Gem settings` comment within the `/_config.yml` file.
 These values are for the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) - follow the link to find out more.

 ### Site settings